askap-vast/vast-tools/PILOTFIELDSINFO.md

 pilot_fields_info.py my_fields.csv
 ```

+If you wish to save the output then using the `--save` flag will write the results for each field to their own individual file in the current working directory.

-See the section below for details on the options available when running.
+See the section below for details on the other options available when running.

 ## Usage